 Tegus has an unusual business and pricing model for its clients.
-For most calls, the client just pays a $75 markup on the expert’s consulting fee; this compares to rates of $1,000 or more for a consulting call at firms like GLG.
-This fee includes sourcing and managing the expert, compliance checks and monitoring, and recording and transcription.
+For most calls, the client just pays a $75 markup on the expert’s consulting fee; this compares to rates of $1,000 or more for a consulting call at the largest firms, like GLG and Guidepoint Global Advisors.
+This fee covers sourcing and managing the expert, compliance checks and monitoring, and recording and transcription.

 How much should I ask for?
 How much can I ask for?